 But do I really need a special office chair built specifically for heavy people?

 One of the most common questions people ask when they notice that my chair is different (and way nicer) than theirs is: is it really worth it?
-Do I really need a 500lb capacity office chair?
+Do I really need a 300lb capacity office chair (or more)?

 While I obviously can’t answer that question for you, the answer for me is clear.
 It is worth it.
 10x over.

 What makes an office chair suitable for obese people?

 Since chairs for big guys and girls are usually of the more expensive variety, it begs the question: what are we paying for?
 After all, most seats look remarkably similar.
 Well, it turns out that there are a number of highly engineered differences: let’s delve into them.